 In an era where first impressions can make or break your business, it’s important you have a killer website that can draw in your clients and keep them interested.
 With technology rapidly developing and changing the way websites are used, it has become essential to revamp your website to follow the latest trends.

 How do you know that your website needs a tune up?
 Have you been wondering if it’s time for you to give your website a makeover?
-Though may not be a simple job and someone thinks it doesn’t make sense, these questions can probably change your mind: website redesign
+Though Preparing for a Website Redesign: a ChecklistNot that your old website is bad (or is it?), but it is time to redesign it.
+Here are tips to make this undertaking painless and efficient.website redesign may not be a simple job and someone thinks it doesn’t make sense, these questions can probably change your mind:

 - Are there functions and features that are no longer used? – As time moves forward, so do businesses.
 A company may open up new branches as it expands or a business may offer new products or services that it did not a few years ago.